 - Next day drain and rinse cashews

-- Transfer to food processor, add Stevia, chia, vanilla, zest, juice, and salt.
+- Transfer to a food processor, add Stevia, chia, vanilla, zest, juice, and salt.

-- While processor is running, gradually add milk.
+- While the processor is running, gradually add milk.

-- Continue for 2-3 minutes until smooth, scraping down side of bowl as needed.
+- Continue for 2-3 minutes until smooth, scraping down side of the bowl as needed.

 - Add the melted cacao or coconut oil and pulse until smooth.

 - Spoon mixture into chilled shell or springform pan and spread evenly.